GitbookIO/gitbook/docs/README.md

 GitBook can output your content as a website ([customizable](themes/README.md) and [extensibles](plugins/README.md)) or as an ebook (PDF, ePub or Mobi).

-[GitBook.com](https://www.gitbook.com) is the online platform to create and host books built using the GitBook format.
+GitBook also has the online platform, [GitBook.com](https://www.gitbook.com), to create and host books built using the GitBook format.
 It offers hosting, collaboration features and an [easy-to-use editor](https://www.gitbook.com/editor).

 ### Help and Support